nayakpratibha/CodingExercise_UI/README.md

  5) run npm install
  6) run node server.js (Inorder to start the server)
  7) Hit http://localhost:3000/ to view the UI

+ About the project:
+ This project is bootstrapped with Create React App(https://github.com/facebook/create-react-app).
+ For backend calls on server side is done using node js and express js framework